Nonspherical oscillations of an encapsulated magnetic microbubble: Stability analysis

 \section{Stability analysis}

-Analyzing the stability of~\eqref{e:50}, \eqref{e:52} and \eqref{e:53} is in general very difficult as they are inhomogeneous coupled system of nonlinear ODEs.
+As the bubble oscillation is inherently non-spherical, the instability considered here is the change in nature of oscillatory behavior of shape mode $a_k$ from stable sinusoidal oscillations to exponential blowup in finite time as the pressure amplitude is increased.
+This phenomenon is referred to as exponential instability.
+Analyzing the stability of~\eqref{e:2_62}, \eqref{e:2_64} and \eqref{e:2_65} is in general very difficult as they are inhomogeneous coupled system of nonlinear ODEs.
 There are no general approaches to understand the stability of inhomogeneous equations.
 Considering the system of linear coupled equations

 where $\bs x$ is $n$ dimensional vector and $\msb A(t)$ is $n\times n$ matrix.
 If the time period of both $\msb A(t)$ and $\bs f(t)$ are same,